Battle of Buena Vista: Written accounts and images

+Plan of the Battle of Buena Vista 1847.
+American troops are represented in order of battle on the morning of the 23rd.

 Place names

 Buena Vista County, Iowa, in 1859, was named in honor of the battle, as were Buena Vista Township, in Michigan's Saginaw County, and the cities of Buena Vista, Virginia; of Buena Vista, Kentucky; Buena Vista, Colorado; Buena Vista, Oregon; Buena Vista, New Jersey; Buena Vista, Alabama; Buena Vista, Mississippi; Buena Vista, Pennsylvania; and Buena Vista, Georgia.
 Buena Vista Park in San Francisco is also named after the battle.